pymumu/jail-shell/README.md

 ==============
 When using jail-shell, the minimum security authorization principle should be adopted.
 In the premise of ensuring the use of functions, reduce user rights.
 1. `bind` tips
-  * Except `/dev` directory, it is recommended to add `nodev` parameters, /dev directory must set to `ro, noexec` (read-only, disable executables) permissions.
+  * Except `/dev` directory, it is recommended to add `nodev` parameters, /dev directory must set to `ro, noexec` (read-only, disable executable) permissions.
   * For the chroot environment directory, it is recommended to set `ro, nodev, nosuid` (read only, prohibit device files, and prohibit suid files) permissions.
   * For writable bind directories, it is recommended to set `nodev, noexec, nosuid` (disable device files, disable executable files, disable suid files) permissions.